Suraphop/script-setup-server/vm-virtualbox-setting/readme.md

-## install tools on ubuntu 22 in vm virtual
+## Install tools on ubuntu 22 in vm virtual

 ### fix ip